Updated: Jan 22, 2022

 From the National Resource Defence Council, BPA’s can do all of this:

-- Obesity and insulin resistance, a condition that commonly precedes the development of diabetes.
+Obesity and insulin resistance are conditions that commonly precede the development of diabetes.

 There is concern that BPA may cause similar health problems in humans.
-More than 90 percent of the general population has BPA in their bodies, at levels close to those which have been shown to cause harm in animal studies.
+More than 90 percent of the general population has BPA in their bodies, at levels close to those shown to cause harm in animal studies

-As in the case of BPA in plastic bottles we use for drinking water, many times the product is warehoused in hot conditions for months or even years before they reach a consumer.
-The heat increases the leaching of the BPA into the water much like keeping the bottle in a hot car during the summer.
+As in the case of BPA in plastic bottles we use for drinking water, the product is often warehoused in hot conditions for months or even years before they reach a consumer.
+The heat increases the leaching of the BPA into the water.
+Keeping the bottle in a hot car during the summer does the same thing.

 All of this adds up to a possible health epidemic of nationwide proportions in the coming years.
-We can discuss the issue on the ground with the people who have the economic motivation vigorously defending their side of the story.
-The debate can go on forever as the issue manifests itself into an increasing healthcare management cost while people suffer health challenges as the cost for the corporate profit.
+We can discuss the issue with the people who have the economic motivation to vigorously defend their side of the story.
+The debate can go on forever as the problem manifests itself into an increasing healthcare management cost while people suffer health challenges as the cost for the corporate profit.

 Who has Your Loved One’s Health in Mind?

 What do you think the water bottle distributors are more concerned about, profit or your health?
 Another plastic bottle fact is its costs.
 The distributors need the least expensive bottle cost they can manage.

 The Economic interest of the production corporations will not defend your family’s health.
 It would seem the Government is looking at Lobbyists’ re-election checks and not our health.
 The point is this; Your health is your responsibility and choice to make.